thoth-station/analyzer/README.rst

-thoth-analyzer
+Thoth Analyzer
 --------------

-A library with common functionality for Thoth's analyzers run in OpenShift.
+A library with common functionality for Thoth's workloads (jobs and CLIs) run in OpenShift.

 The library provides common functionality for analyzers.
 It is supposed to be a base for implementing any new analyzer in the Thoth project.